ktrnthsnr/jest-another-RPG/README.md

 - If you need to re-add the dependencies, run $ npm install

 ## Usage
-* From your terminal, start the application by running
+* From your terminal, invoke\start the application by running
 * $ node index.js

 ## Reference